feinstaub/feinstaub.github.io/kreenshot-editor/index.md

 Kreenshot Editor
 ================
-kreenshot-editor -- **screenshot image editing**
+kreenshot-editor --**screenshot-image-editing**

 License: (L)GPL

-Note! kreenshot-editor is *INCUBATING* and not yet ready for production use.
-But it already can be used to edit screenshots.

 kreenshot-editor is written in Qt 5.3 with Linux as target platform.

 It was inspired by [Greenshot](http://getgreenshot.org/) (GPL).

+Note! kreenshot-editor is *INCUBATING* but it already can be used to edit screenshots.

 News